valerieniloinsigh31/FitForWork_v1/README.md

 Psychological properties of colours text in the README.md was found here

 <b>Media</b>
-Images pruned from the following resourcesL
+Images pruned from the following resources.

+Websites used:
+Pexel
+Unsplash

+Logo: Looka

+Fonts: Google Fonts
+Icons: Font Awesome

 <b>Acknowledgements</b>
 My Mentor Mitko for continuous helpful feedback.
 Tutor support for their assistance throughout the process.